Decision problems for linear recurrences involving arbitrary real numbers: ``Yes''-instances of Ultimate Positivity

-\begin{Proposition} Let $(c,u) \in \R^{2n}$ be a linear recurrence.
-Then this is a robust positive instance of the Ultimate Positivity Problem if and only if it has a unique and simple dominant characteristic root which in addition is a positive real number whose coefficient in the exponential polynomial solution is a positive real number.
-Moreover, there exists an algorithm which takes as input a real linear recurrence and halts if and only if the linear recurrence is a robust positive instance of the Ultimate Positivity Problem. \end{Proposition} \begin{proof} Clearly any instance of the described form is a positive instance.
+\begin{prop} A linear recurrence $(c,u) \in \R^{2n}$ is a robust ``yes''-instance of the Ultimate Positivity Problem if and only if it has a unique and simple dominant characteristic root which in addition is a positive real number whose coefficient in the exponential polynomial solution is a positive real number.
+Moreover, there exists an algorithm which takes as input a real linear recurrence and halts if and only if the linear recurrence is a robust ``yes''-instance of the Ultimate Positivity Problem. \end{prop} \begin{proof} Clearly any instance of the described form is a ``yes''-instance.
 We can apply the algorithm from Lemma \ref{Lemma: computing dominant characteristic real root and its coefficient} to check whether there exists a unique and simple dominant characteristic root which in addition is a positive real number, and if so compute its coefficient in the exponential polynomial solution.
 We can then semi-decide if this coefficient is positive.
 This shows that the set of instances of the described form is semi-decidable, which implies that any such instance is robust.

-It now remains to show that there are no further robust positive instances.
-Let $(c,u)$ be a positive instance of order $n$.
+It now remains to show that there are no further robust ``yes''-instances.
+Let $(c,u)$ be a ``yes''-instance of order $n$.
 Assume that $(c,u)$ is not of the described form.
 Then either $(c,u)$ does not have a unique and simple dominant characteristic root $\rho$ which in addition is a positive real number, or it does and the coefficient of $\rho^k$ in the exponential polynomial solution is non-positive.

 Assume first that $(c,u)$ has a unique and simple dominant characteristic root $\rho$ which in addition is a positive real number, but its coefficient $c$ in the exponential polynomial solution is non-positive.
 By Proposition \ref{Proposition: linear recurrence depends continuously on exponential polynomial solution} it suffices to show that there exist arbitrarily small perturbations of the exponential polynomial solution which fail to be ultimately positive.
 By an arbitrarily small perturbation of the formal exponential polynomial we can ensure that $\rho$ is the only dominant characteristic root and that its coefficient is strictly negative.
 This slightly perturbed sequence will be negative for all large values of $k$.
 It follows that $(c,u)$ is not robust.